Take a peek inside Nordstrom’s luxurious new New York City flagship store

 For the store to succeed, it will have to move substantially more product than Nordstrom branches in lower-rent locations.

-The New York flagship sits at the base of the tallest residential building in the world, the pencil-thin, ultra-high-end, 1,550-foot-tall Central Park Tower at 225 W. 57th Street, which is still under construction.
+The New York flagship sits at the base of the tallest residential building in the world, the pencil-thin, ultra-high-end, 1,550-foot-tall Central Park Tower at 225 W. 57th St., which is still under construction.
 So many similar towers, where condos sell in the tens of millions of dollars, have been built along the southern edge of Central Park that the neighborhood is known as “Billionaires’ Row.”

 Billionaires, Nordstrom says, come on in.

-While aiming to sell “everything from Vans to Valentinos,” as chief merchandising officer Teri Bariquit put it, this store is aimed at an appreciably high-end consumer, especially compared to Nordstrom’s now-shuttered Northgate branch.
+While aiming to sell “everything from Vans to Valentinos,” as Chief Merchandising Officer Teri Bariquit put it, this store is aimed at an appreciably high-end consumer, especially compared to Nordstrom’s now-shuttered Northgate branch.

 On entry, the design is still clearly Nordstrom: It’s big, bright and white.